Markie3110/Advanced_Robot_Programming_Assignment-2/README.md

 ```math
 y_i = {{F*T^2 - M*y_{i-2} + 2*M*y_{i-1} + K*T*y_{i-1}} \over {M + K*T}}
 ```
 Like the UI, the drone process runs in a loop and receives the keypressed values given by the user.
 Depending on the value of the key, the input force in either axis is either incremented or decremented.
+Besides the keypressed values, the drone also monitors the positions of the obstacles and borders with respect to the drone, and models the repulsive forces instilled by these objects based on the distance and speed of the drone.
-Subsequently, the drone position is calculated using the current values of the input forces and is passed on to the shared memory.
+Subsequently, the drone position is calculated using the current values of the input and repulsive forces and is passed on to the server.
 Do note, that if the drone is moving and the user pushes the stop key, the drone does not stop immediately, but keeps on moving for a small duration due to inertia.

 ### Watchdog ###
 The watchdog is the process that oversees the overall system behaviour by observing all the processes and terminating everything if any of them encounter a critical error.
-During their intialization, every process sends their pids to the watchdog using named pipes, which in turn conveys its own pid to them using a shared memory object.
+During their initialization, every process sends their pids to the watchdog using unnamed pipes, which in turn conveys its own pid to them in the same manner.
 Using these pids, the watchdog sends a `SIGUSR1` signal to a process, which in turn is supposed to send back a `SIGUSR2` signal if it is working properly.
-The watchdog waits for upto three cycles, characterised by a time duration, for a response.
+The watchdog waits for upto eight cycles, characterised by a time duration, for a response.
 If the process does not return the required signal within the required number of cycles, the watchdog takes this to mean that the process has encountered a critical error and subsequently terminates all the running processes.
 On the other hand, if the signal is received within the specificied time, the watchdog moves on to the next process.
 Once the watchdog reaches the final pid, it returns back to the first and starts over until the user terminates the system.

+### Targets ###

+### Obstacles ###

 ### Parameters ###
 The parameter file contains a set of constants that are used by the processes, stored in one compact location.